 The following is an outline of the necessary precautions we plan to implement this summer:

 Room capacities: We have used industry-specific guidance to determine room occupancy limits for all instructional spaces.
-These capacity adjustments allow individuals using the room to distance at the recommended six feet.

 - Air filtration: We will ensure that building and classroom spaces have appropriate air filtration, in addition to air purification where appropriate, and will make schedule adjustments to ensure proper air recirculation when necessary.